myaaaaaaaaa/go-watchexec/README.md

 *   **Simplicity:** The polling approach provides robust and straightforward recursive directory monitoring.
 It automatically handles newly created directories without the complexity of adding new filesystem-level watches.

 This design choice prioritizes portability and simplicity, ensuring that `go-watchexec` works consistently everywhere.

+### Prioritizing Recently Modified Files

+To improve responsiveness, especially in large projects, the poller prioritizes files that have been modified recently.
+It maintains a short list of these "likely editing" files, which are checked for changes on every polling cycle.
+This ensures that modifications to files you are actively working on are detected almost instantly, avoiding the potential lag of a full scan across the entire directory.